 Garantia's own funds are formed in full of unrestricted Tier 1 basic own funds.
 Garantia does not apply the transition arrangements in defining its basic own funds and Garantia's own funds do not include items classified as ancillary own funds.
-The amount and quality of own funds is sufficient to cover the solvency capital requirement and the minimum capital requirement.
+The amount and quality of own funds is sufficient to cover the Solvency Capital Requirement and the minimum capital requirement.

-The amount of Garantia's own funds increased to EUR 100.9 (96.1) million as a result of the positive development of the net profit and of the fair value of investments.
+The amount of Garantia's own funds increased to EUR 106.8 (100.9) million as a result of the positive development of the fair value of the net profit for the financial year and investments.